Nick Markham, Baron Markham

-Nicholas Francis Markham, Baron Markham, is a member of the UK's upper house of parliament, The House of Lords.
-He was formerly a government junior minister [unpaid] at the UK's Department of Health and Social Care.
+Nicholas Francis Markham, Baron Markham (born 13 February 1968) is a British Businessman and Conservative member of the House of Lords.
+He was formerly a government junior minister at the UK's Department of Health and Social Care.
 Markham was appointed Commander of the Order of the British Empire (CBE) in the 2022 Birthday Honours for services to the economy and government.

 COVID-19

 At the beginning of the pandemic, he set up a charity, Project Little Boat, to deliver PPE and other essential equipment, with Denis Kinane.
 Markham then co-founded Cignpost Diagnostics with Denis Kinane and Steve Whatley and is the Commercial Lead responsible for building the business.
 Cignpost has worked with elite sports, film production, travel and banking sectors to ensure they have a safe COVID-19-free working environment and under the consumer brand ExpressTest, to help the public travel safely.
 Markham's position in Cignpost led to questions about a possible conflict of interest as from early 2023 Markham was a health minister.
 Markham does not mention Cignpost in his biography for the Department for Health website.